- Services

 Close

 A fee is charged for each inspection attendance.
-Please refer to our AF CALC document to view the up-to-date fee.
+Please refer to our Building Services Fees to view the up-to-date charge. -

-• All pools at a home or accommodation location (e.g. campground, hotel, motel, hostel) are required to have a barrier that restricts access and be inspected.
+All pools at a home or accommodation location (e.g. campground, hotel, motel, hostel) are required to have a barrier that restricts access to children up to 5 years of age.

-A ‘pool’ is classified as any structure or excavation normally used for swimming, paddling or bathing.
+A ‘pool’ is classified as any structure or excavation normally used for swimming, paddling or bathing that can contain more than 400mm depth of water.

-It includes any product, that is not a normal bath, which is designed or modified for swimming, wading, paddling or bathing.
-This does not include an artificial lake.
+It includes any product which is designed or modified for swimming, wading, paddling or bathing.

 What is not a swimming pool?